MI-SIM/MI-SIM.github.io/_posts/01-01-17-misiminterface.md

 $f_{p} = \frac{k_{m,p}S_n}{K_{S,p}+S_n}$

-However, future versions of the software will include options to use other common functions, such as Contois, Tessier, Moser, Andrews, Logistic, and the inclusion of thermodynamic representation for growth and inhibition.
+However, future versions of the software will include options to use other common functions, such as Contois, Tessier, Moser, Andrews, Logistic, and the inclusion of a thermodynamic representation of growth and inhibition.

 #### Description of symbols